lizhoujian/serialProject/readme.md

-serial project for windows, base on CSerialProject
+serial project for windows, base on CSerialPort